 - When you are gone for more than a day, make sure your home looks and sounds occupied, use automatic timers to turn on lights and a radio or television.

 While You're Out:

 - Carry your purse very close to you - don't dangle it from your arm.
 Also, never leave your purse in the shopping cart.

 - Don't carry more cash than is necessary.
-Many grocery stores now accept checks and automatic teller cards.

 - Avoid walking late and alone at night.